 The club played its first match against BJ Construction on Thursday, 5th May 1966.
 The XI that represented the club that day were N.Closs-Parry, N.Hilton, D.Jones, A.Preston, S.F.
 Taylor, A.Stokes, B.Davies, R.Davies, R.Pierce, J.Hughes and B.Williams.

 The ground was on a slope, with bowling and batting sometimes difficult.
 On a fine day Blackpool Tower could be seen, and as the old A55 passed by the ground there was often a captive audience in the slow moving traffic.

 A 'new' pavilion in the form of a redundant private chapel at Mia Hall was gifted to the club from nearby Trelawnyd.
 It had to be dismantled, transported and reassembled and served the club proud from 1969.

 A new practice wicket was put down and a controlled water supply was complimented by ‘new’ equipment to maintain the ground.
 The club purchased grass cutting equipment, which was no longer required by the army following the closure of the Junior Tradesmans’ Regiment at nearby Kinmel Camp, from the Department of the Environment in 1974.

 Cylinder mowers, gang-mowers, a tractor and a one-ton diesel roller together with many handy tools made a real difference to the clubs ability to produce good outfield and pitches.

 North Wales Cricket League at the Golch

-A second team was formed in 1982 entering North Wales League Division Four and the square was extended to allow for these extra matches while the club had a sufficient pool of players to continue to play Sunday friendlies.
+Carmel formed its own 2nd XI in 1982 entering North Wales League Division Four and the square was extended to allow for these extra matches while the club had a sufficient pool of players to continue to play Sunday friendlies.

 The move to Pen-y-Gelli